 What Is Slapped Cheek Syndrome?

-Rosy cheeks may be cute and adorable sometimes, but at others they can be a sign of illness.
-Slapped cheek syndrome is a name for the parvovirus B19 infection, which shows up on your child’s face as a rash that can look like rosy cheeks.
-Learn more about what slapped cheek syndrome is in babies and toddlers including the signs and symptoms, how it can be prevented and when to see your child’s GP.
+Rosy cheeks may be cute and adorable sometimes, but at other times they may be a sign of illness.
+Slapped cheek syndrome, also known as fifth disease, is a name for the parvovirus B19 infection, which shows up on your child’s face as a rash that can look like rosy cheeks.
+Learn more about slapped cheek syndrome in babies and toddlers, including the signs and symptoms, how it can be prevented and when to see your child’s GP.

 What Is Slapped Cheek Syndrome?